Mercy Health St. Rita's Medical Center: History

 In 1918, the Sisters of Mercy opened a hospital in Lima, Ohio.

 St. Rita's was the fulfillment of a dream of the Right Reverend Monsignor A.E.
 Manning, the Reverend William Tobin and Mother Bernardine McMullen, R.S.M.
 At the time of its opening, the hospital was not completely finished, but was opened in order to administer care to victims of one of the first and most devastating epidemics to plague the Lima area, the Spanish flu influenza pandemic of 1918.

 Through the coming years, St. Rita's expanded to add more beds and services to meet the healthcare needs of the community.
 In 1948, a seven-story addition to the original building was completed which housed modern operating, delivery and X-ray rooms, more office space and an additional 150 beds.
 Just nine years later, it again became apparent that new facilities, additional beds, and a School of Nursing building would be needed to keep St. Rita's Hospital on the updated move to provide quality medical care for the people of Allen and surrounding counties.

+In 1970, Dr. C. John Stechschulte, Dr. Thomas Weis, and Dr. Michael Hattwick treated symptomatic rabies in Matt Winkler, then 6, for the first time in history at St. Rita's.

 After 59 years as St. Rita's Hospital, on March 9, 1977, the hospital name was changed to St. Rita's Medical Center.

 In 2007, St. Rita's opened “The Medical Center of The Future.”
 The campus now looks more like a university campus stretching six blocks with covered walkways, ponds, water fountains, gardens and a track for walking and running.